NotAShelf/nyx/README.md

 > [!CAUTION]
 > As I physically cannot stop tinkering and messing around with my
 > configuration, **nothing in this repository (including the README and the
 > overview sections in it) should be considered final**.
-This is my
+It will receive many
+> changes, on almost a daily basis and possibly in a half-broken state.
+This is
-> configuration, not a framework.
-Do keep in mind that I make no promise of
+> my configuration, not a framework: I will make no promise of stability or
-> stability or support.
+> support.
 If something breaks, that will be your responsibility.
-> Please do not allow yourself to be fooled by the sheer amount of documentation
-> effort that has gone into this project. **This is not a public framework**,
-> and it never will be.
-It will receive changes, on almost a daily basis and
-> possibly in a half-broken state.
 >
-> I should also mention that almost all of the configurations contained within
+> It is also worth mentioning that almost all of the configurations contained
-> this repository, in some shape or form, contain age encrypted secrets - which,
+> within this repository, in some shape or form, contain age encrypted secrets -
-> to you dear reader, means that they **cannot** be built and replicated
+> which, to you dear reader, means that they **cannot** be built and replicated
-> successfully, at least in theory (unless you know a way to revert age
+> successfully, unless you know a way to revert age encryption, in which case
-> encryption, in which case please let me know!)
-I invite you to go through the
+> please let me know!
-> modules and countless lines of Nix I have written, but I would strongly advise
-> against attempting to boot any of those configurations unless you are me.
->
-> There exists a [resources section] that I _strongly_ encourage you to check
-> out, which you can use to start building your own configuration.
-I also
-> document some of my experiences in my [nix blog] for your convenience.
-> Otherwise, please feel free to dissect this configuration and borrow bits that
-> may appear interesting to you - but _please_ respect my [license] while doing
-> so!
 >
 > To re-iterate: **this is not a public framework**.
 Please **do not** try to
 > run this configuration, or to rip off specific bits.
 It will cause much pain